openstack/swift/doc/source/overview_expiring_objects.rst

 Usually, just one instance of the ``swift-object-expirer`` daemon needs to run for a cluster.
 This isn't exactly automatic failover high availability, but if this daemon doesn't run for a few hours it should not be any real issue.
 The expired-but-not-yet-deleted objects will still ``404 Not Found`` if someone tries to ``GET`` or ``HEAD`` them and they'll just be deleted a bit later when the daemon is restarted.

 By default, the ``swift-object-expirer`` daemon will run with a concurrency of 1.
 Increase this value to get more concurrency.
-A concurrency of 1 may not be enough to delete expiring objects in a timely fashion for a particular swift cluster.
+A concurrency of 1 may not be enough to delete expiring objects in a timely fashion for a particular Swift cluster.

 It is possible to run multiple daemons to do different parts of the work if a single process with a concurrency of more than 1 is not enough (see the sample config file for details).